agiliq/agiliq-jekyll/_posts/2019-08-28-getting-started-with-python-graphene.md

     In [12]: result.data
     Out[12]: OrderedDict([('person', OrderedDict([('firstName', 'steve')]))])

-We want to expose the service on any endpoint now so that browser or any client can consume the api.
+We want to expose the service on an endpoint so that browser or any client can consume the service.
 Let's expose a Flask endpoint.

-Add the following code to a file flask_graphql.py
+    # flask_graphql.py

     import json
     from flask import Flask, request